 \subsection{Image data benchmark}

 In~\citep{butakov2024lossy_compression}, it was proposed to map low-dimensional distributions with tractable MI into manifolds admitting image-like structure, thus producing synthetic images (in particular, images of 2D Gaussians and Rectangles, see~\cref{fig:image_samples_a,fig:image_samples_b}).
-By using smooth injective mappings, one ensures that MI is not alternated by the transform~\citep[Theorem 2.1]{butakov2024normflows}.
+By using smooth injective mappings, one ensures that MI is not altered by the transform~\citep[Theorem 2.1]{butakov2024normflows}.
 In the original works, it is argued that such benchmarks are closer to real data, and therefore closer to realistic setups.

-Each neural algorithm is trained with $100$k train set samples and validated using $10$k samples. \ourestname{} is tested with $\epsilon=1$ and we use a neural network with U-net architecture to approximate the drift.
+Each neural algorithm is trained with $100$k train set samples and validated using $10$k samples.
+In addition we explore experimental setups with less train set samples in Appendix~\ref{appendix:train_samples_size}. \ourestname{} is tested with $\epsilon=1$, we use a neural network with U-net architecture to approximate the drift and train the model for $100$k grad steps with batch size of 64.
 Other \underline{experimental details} are reported in \cref{appendix:image_bench} and \underline{the ablation study} on neural network architecture and volatility coefficient $\epsilon$ is presented in \cref{appendix:ablation}.

 We present our results for 16$\times$16 and 32$\times$32 resolution images with both Gaussian and Rectangle structure in~\cref{figure:compare_methods_images} and report aggregated MAE and std in Table~\ref{tab:mae_main_image_data_results}, while the samples from the learned conditional bridge matching models can be viewed in \cref{fig:image_samples_c,fig:image_samples_d,fig:image_samples_e,fig:image_samples_f}.